foundation/foundation-emails/README.md

 **Check out our [Migration Guide](https://github.com/zurb/foundation-emails/blob/master/migration.md) for upgrading an existing template or for more in-depth code examples.**

-The documentation is not yet live online (or finished!), but you can compile what we have on your own machine.
+Foundation for Emails 2.0 documentation and framework are on the `develop` branch and you can compile it on your own machine.

 Run these commands to set up the documentation: